 However, I would definitely skip Bourbon St which was truly disgusting.
 Some people say that it needs to be seen no matter what but I say hell no!
 Also, the beignets are not worth it unless you find a great pastry chef.

 Videos are cooler

-Lafayette is about a 2.5 hour drive west from New Orleans.
-I truly didn’t know what to expect out of this town but it ended up being everything that I wished for: a small town with the friendliest people!
-I also couldn’t get over how cuuute their accent was <3.
+Lafayette is about a 2.5-hour drive west of New Orleans.
+I truly didn’t know what to expect out of this town but it ended up being everything that I wished for a small town with the friendliest people!
+I also couldn’t get over how cute their accent was <3.